 The Company entered into a sub-lease agreement with the Parent Company for a property located in Industrial City of Abu Dhabi for a term of 42 years commencing 1 January 2023.
-In this respect, the Company has recognised a right-of-use asset and a lease liability amounting to AED 210.7 million.

 In 2023, the Company entered into an amendment agreement to a lease for an office space with the Parent Company.